gleb108/todo/README.md

     iv: "0.67379912027482785"

 Key and iv must be unique.
-You can use command
+You can use this command to generate unique iv
 >ruby -e 'puts rand.to_s'
-to generate iv

 Copy this .todorc config to another computes where you're going to use this.